stuebersystems/doc.quattropod.en/docs/standard/quickstart.md

 * From your Android device, connect using the SSID displayed at the top left of the screen as shown above.
 The password is also displayed by default.

 * Now call up the QuattroPod app on your Android device.
 The first time you open the app, you will need to give one-time permission for the app to be displayed above other apps you are using.
-Select 'OK'.
+Select `OK`.

 ![](/assets/img/android_app_overlay_OK.png)

-* Turn on the 'Grant Permission' menu item, then press the 'Back' button on your Android device to return to the app.
+* Turn on the `Grant Permission` menu item, then press the `Back` button on your Android device to return to the app.

 ![](/assets/img/android_app_overlay_ON.png)